Visa and Immigration Information

 Before applying for your Visa, you must make sure all the documents sent to you by Grand Valley are correct.
 Pay special attention to the spelling of your name, your date of birth, your major and your funding source.

 This is a mandatory $350 fee imposed by the U.S. Department of Homeland Security for F-1 students and a mandatory $220 fee for J-1 students.
 If you will be applying for an F or J non-immigrant visa, you must pay the SEVIS fee before going for your visa interview.
 You will pay your SEVIS fee at FMJfee.com, either online or through Western Union.

 Once you have the receipt for your SEVIS fee, you should visit the US Embassy website in your country and apply for a visa appointment.

 Visa Application Questions:

-You must be prepared to answer questions relating to the following topics: -Family background: Your parents, your work and your previous studies -Academic background -Future academic goals -Financial matters -Grand Valley: Where we are located -What you plan to study at our university -Prove intent to return home
+You must be prepared to answer questions relating to the following topics: -Family background: Your parents, your work and your previous studies -Academic background -Future academic goals -Financial matters -Grand Valley: Where we are located -What you plan to study at our university.
+You must be prepared to discuss and prove your intent to return home.

 Visa Interview Tips: